traviscooper/node-wkhtml/Readme.md

+# NOTICE:

+This project is no longer maintained.
+If you would like ownership, please let me know and I can transfer the repo to you.
+In the meantime I recommend using [PhantomJS](https://github.com/ariya/phantomjs/wiki/Screen-Capture) to generate pdf and png screen captures of websites and HTML.

 # node-wkhtml

 Wrapper for the **wkhtmltopdf** and **wkhtmltoimage** shell utilities.
 Converts html to pdf or image format using the webkit rendering engine, and qt.